stakater/stakater-tekton-chart/README.md

-- RunAfter by default is the previous task name, but for complex flows, it is advised to define it. specify it in .Values.pipelines.tasks[].runAfter in values.yaml
+- RunAfter by default is the previous task name, but for parallel flows, it is advised to define it. specify it in .Values.pipelines.tasks[].runAfter in values.yaml

 - For adding a workspace to default, specify it in .Values.pipelines.tasks[].workspace & in .Values.workspaces values.yaml, Resulting task definition will contain workspaces from here and default tasks if defined